It was supposed to showcase the expertise of France's nuclear energy industry to the world and is key to the UK's own nuclear strategy.

 "That's a very difficult operation in terms of costs and time,” said the ASN's Chevet.

 The steel vessels weigh around 425 tonnes and stand around 11 metres high so building a new one would take considerable time and come at a huge cost.

 Changing the vessel would be a major headache given all the construction work that would need to be undone.

 Some in the business of nuclear safety have even suggested that if the steel vessel needs replacing then the whole project could be scrapped.

 That will have authorities in the UK sweating as the same steel has been used to build two vessels destined for the planned EPR nuclear reactors at Hinkley Point in the UK.

 They are scheduled to be built by 2023 and supply six percent of the UK's power.

-Some suggest the latest set back in Flamanville should be the nail in the coffin for the Hinkley Point project, which is still waiting for the final go-ahead.
+Some suggested the set backs at Flamanville should have been the nail in the coffin for the Hinkley Point project, which finalyl got the green light last September, despite much opposition.

-"The disastrous Flamanville project certainly shouldn't be an example that the UK government should be looking to follow," Allan Jeffrey from Stop Hinkley organisation told The Local.
+"The disastrous Flamanville project certainly shouldn't be an example that the UK government should be looking to follow," Allan Jeffrey from Stop Hinkley organisation told The Local at the time.

 "There are so many other quicker and cheaper ways to get energy rather than waiting for all these problems, which come one after another to be sorted out."